 This section should contain a listing of the major assumptions made in selecting the proposed solution.
 This should include things like hardware availability, personnel skill-sets, training requirements, personnel availability, schedule flexibility, etc. Anything that may affect the project that has been ‘assumed’ to happen should be listed here.

 EGM Website will have secured access to the information using registered user accounts.
-In other words it the services are not publicly accessible.
-The only interface made available for everyone in the Internet would be a quick presentation of the services and the ability to request an account.
+In other words, the services are not publicly accessible.
+The only interfaces made available for everyone in the Internet would be a general site descriptions, site services and user self-registration.

 The EGM ExtraNet project will be implemented in phases